-The 11 Body Systems - The Digestive System
+11 Body Systems: how the Digestive System works

 Why is the digestive system important?

 The digestive system is an external organ (because it is exposed to the environment) and is the route by which we absorb the nutrients that make up the body‘s structures, messengers, and fuels.

 It is also a potential site of infection from pathogens in food and water and so, is a barrier defense and has a large interplay with the immune system of the body.

 An important part of both the absorption of nutrients and the immune and defense role of the digestive system is the microbiome of the gastrointestinal tract which consists of both beneficial and pathogenic bacteria, fungus, protozoa, viruses which, when in balance, helps us to preserve health.